nucleonsecurity/.github/profile/README.md

 Nucleon EDR is a next-generation endpoint security solution powered by multilayer Zero Trust paradigm and AI.
 It has four main features :

 - **Prevention:** By being the first EDR to implement the Zero Trust paradigm.
-- **Detection:** Using AI for malware detection by file static analysis.
+- **Detection:** Using AI for malware detection based on file static analysis.
 - **Response:** Offering a console where the administrator has full control and a clear vision of the network of endpoints.
 - **Remediation:** This EDR is resilient; even if an attack takes place, it offers the possibility to restore what is infected.